Quotations concerning or

 Sheik Abdel-Aziz Ibn Baaz, Supreme religious authority, Saudi Arabia

-and author of a Muslim
+and author of the following Muslim

 religious edict, 1993: